sr-murthy/oedtools/README.md

     /path/to/location.csv:1:-1: "LocCurrency" is a required column in an OED "loc" file but is missing: OED error: E331 Missing required column in file

-### Querying Schema Columns
+### Querying

-Columns can be queried using `oed query` - results are always printed to console as JSON, in ascending alphabetic order by (case insensitive) header.
+Schema columns can be queried using `oed query` - results are always printed to console as JSON, in ascending alphabetic order by (case insensitive) header.

     usage: oed query [-h] [-t SCHEMA_TYPES] [-m COLUMN_HEADERS] [-d DESCRIPTIONS] [-r REQUIRED] [-n] [-e DEFAULTS] [-p PYTHON_DTYPES]